evennia/evennia/CODING_STYLE.md

-When using any code tags (inline or blocks) it's recommended that you don't let the code extend wider than about 70 characters or it will need to be scrolled horisontally in the wiki (this does not affect any other text, only code).
+When using any code tags (inline or blocks) it's recommended that you don't let the code extend wider than about 70 characters or it will need to be scrolled horizontally in the wiki (this does not affect any other text, only code).

 ### Class docstrings